electricbookworks/electric-book/README.md

 npm run electric-book
 ```

 That lists available `electric-book` commands and options.
+You can also use `eb` instead of `electric-book`, here and in the following commands.

 This default output command serves your project as website on your machine: